briandorsey/partisci/doc/status.rst

 Planned
 -------

-* rewrite api/v1/ HandleFunc as Handle struct
+* remove 'summary' from URLs
 * support both / terminated and not urls
 * add ``app`` and ``host`` version summaries with counts of each version
 * add overview API